-ABOUT USRochester City Ballet is a contemporary ballet company based in Rochester, New York, and established in 1987 by its founding artistic director Timothy M. Draper.
-The Rochester City Ballet (RCB) has been led since 2003 by Jamey Leverett and executive director Katherine Ertsgaard.
-Rochester City Ballet has a growing reputation for its excellence, versatility, and singular repertoire, which includes award-winning contemporary ballets and masterworks.
-The company presents an extensive season of performances at the Nazareth College Arts Center and Kodak Hall at Eastman Theatre.
-In July 2010, RCB presented its first New York City season at Pace University's Michael Schimmel Center for Performing Arts and performed in the prestigious River to River Festival.
-RCB had its debut performance at the Nazareth College Arts Center Dance Festival in July 2011 as a featured performance along with Garth Fagan Dance and Bill T. Jones/Arnie Zane Dance Company.
+David Palmer recently joined Rochester City Ballet as its Artistic Director.
+Established in 1987 by its founding artistic director Timothy M. Draper, the company has developed a reputation for its excellence, versatility, and singular repertoire, which includes award-winning contemporary ballets and masterworks.
+The company performs at the Nazareth College Arts Center and Kodak Hall at Eastman Theatre.
+In July 2010, RCB presented its first New York City season.
+In July 2013, RCB was selected to perform in the Inside/Out performance series at the prestigious Jacob's Pillow Dance Festival in Massachusetts.

-RCB remains committed to the creation of new work.
-In the past eight years, artistic director Jamey Leverett has choreographed more than 20 new works including Images, a commission from the Rochester Philaharmonic Orchestra to music by Jeff Tyzik, 4Play, A Common Thread, Bravo!
+Since the company offered its first professional contract in 2003, Jamey Leverett served as Artistic Director.
+During her tenure, Leverett choreographed more than 20 new works including Images, a commission from the Rochester Philaharmonic Orchestra to music by Jeff Tyzik, 4Play, A Common Thread, Bravo!
 Colorado, LumaVoce, Gershwin Preludes, Respect, Pedestal, How to Break a Heart, An Intimate Portrait, and Peter and the Wolf, as well as the critically acclaimed full-length ballet The Blood Countess.
 In a review by Philip Gardner, he describes Leverett's choreography: "Ms. Leverett's choreography seizes the eye continually and the dancers sweep on and off in exciting combinations, creating vibrant patterns and maintaining a steady flow of energy."

-Over the years, artistic director Jamey Leverett has invited celebrated guest choreographers like Inma Rubio Thomas, Patrick Corbin, Daniel Gwirtzman, Bill Evans, and Edward Ellison to set work on the company.
-RCB also has performed American masterworks by Balanchine (Serenade) and Arpino (Valentine).
+RCB has invited celebrated guest choreographers like Inma Rubio Thomas, Patrick Corbin, Daniel Gwirtzman, Bill Evans, and Edward Ellison to set work on the company.
+RCB also has performed American masterworks by George Balanchine (Serenade) and Gerald Arpino (Valentine).

-Rochester City Ballet is committed to enriching the quality of life in the greater Rochester community.
+RCB is committed to enriching the quality of life in the greater Rochester community.
 In May 2015, it held its first annual Sensory-Friendly performance for children on the Autism Spectrum.
 For numerous years, the company has performed for the entire second grade of the Rochester City School District, as well as taking dance into the schools through interactive performances and creative problem solving workshops.
-RCB donates thousands of tickets to underserved youth affiliated with the Boys and Girls Club, Sojourner House, Ibero-American Action League, Wilson Commencement Park, East House, and Hillside Children's Center.
-Additionally, RCB conducts outreach activities at Barnes and Noble, The Strong, Stepping Stones Learning Center, and public libraries as well as at numerous community child care and senior centers.
+RCB donates thousands of tickets to underserved youth affiliated with the Boys and Girls Club, Sojourner House, Wilson Commencement Park, East House, and Hillside Children's Center.
+Additionally, RCB conducts outreach activities at Barnes and Noble, Strong National Museum of Play, Stepping Stones Learning Center, and public libraries in Monroe and Ontario counties.